edwardspeyer/microdot/README.md

 # microdot

-Small dotfiles with minimal opinions, used universally.
+Large dotfiles with maximal opinions, used only be me.

 ## Acknowledgements